 Huntington Beach is one of the cleanest beaches in Cleveland.
 There’s a picnic area near the parking lot, and you have to climb down some steps to get to the beach itself.
 Trust me, though, it’s worth it!

 This beach is the perfect spot to sunbathe, kayak, and play beach games.

 When you’re finished with the beach for the day, you can head back up the steps and explore the 3 miles of nature trails within Huntington Reservation.
 Of the beaches near downtown Cleveland, this place is the best for spotting wildlife.

-About 30 minutes east of downtown Cleveland is Headlands Beach in Mentor.
-This mile-long beach is the largest beach in Ohio, and is filled with natural sand.
+Headlands Beach is located inside Headlands Beach State Park.
+This mile-long beach is the longest natural beach in Ohio, and is a mix of pebbles and natural sand.

 A lot of people in Ohio don’t know this, but Cedar Point has its very own stretch of beautiful beach.
 (Maybe you’ve spotted it while riding one of the park’s roller coasters!)

 After a fun-filled morning of adrenaline pumping rides, why not cool off and relax on Cedar Point Beach?
 It’s a wide, long beach where you can do everything from sunbathe to play beach volleyball to rent a jet-ski.

 Cedar Point is slightly more than an hour’s drive from downtown Cleveland, and it makes for an ideal Cleveland day trip.
 You can also stay the night here at Hotel Breakers, Castaway Bay, or even the campground, called Lighthouse Point.

 Less than an hour east of Cleveland is Geneva-on-the-Lake.
 While this area is well-known throughout Ohio as wine country, they have a great beach, too!